jhuus/BriteKit/command-reference.md

   for deployment and inference rather than continued training.

 Options:
+  -i, --input PATH  Path to checkpoint file or directory of checkpoints to
+                    freeze  [required]
-  -i, --input FILE  Path to checkpoint to freeze  [required] --help            Show this message and exit.
+  --help            Show this message and exit.
 ```
 ### britekit ckpt-onnx